hichamelhady/Sankey-diagram/README.md

 It is consisted of links and nodes : The things being connected are called nodes and the connections are called links.

+Sankeys are very good at showing particular kinds of complex information. they are best used when you want to show :
+* Where money came from & went to (budgets, contributions).
+* Flows of goods from place to place.
+* Flows of energy from source to destination (the primary energy flows in a factory , energy accounts)
-Sankeys are best used when you want to show a many-to-many mapping between two domains (e.g., universities and majors) or multiple paths through a set of stages (for instance, Google Analytics uses sankeys to show how traffic flows from pages to other pages on your web site).
-They can also visualize the primary energy flows in a factory , the energy accounts, material flow accounts on a regional or national level, and also the breakdown of cost of item or services.
+* A many-to-many mapping between two domains (e.g., universities and majors).
+* Multiple paths through a set of stages (for instance, Google Analytics uses sankeys to show how traffic flows from pages to other pages on your web site).
+* Material flow accounts on a regional or national level
+* The breakdown of cost of item or services.
+* ...and potentially many more.
 [1][2]

 ## Origin of name and historical examples :